 The most important solar chokepoint in 2026 is not the panel leaving China.
 It is the machine that builds the panel.

 Reuters reported on 2026-04-15 that China was weighing curbs on exports of solar manufacturing equipment to the United States.
+That is a reported policy-risk signal, not proof that a blanket export ban is already in force.
 A few weeks later, Reuters reported on 2026-05-08 that banks, insurers, and counterparties had already stepped back from several China-linked U.S. solar factories because subsidy eligibility under U.S. rules remains uncertain.
 Put together, those stories point to the real risk stack for factory builders: even if the United States wants domestic solar manufacturing, much of the know-how and tooling still comes from the same Chinese ecosystem Washington is trying to fence out.

 Quick Answer